Thinking of Giving your Child a Zinc Supplement? A Doctor Explains What You Need to Know

 In general, you only want to use therapeutic doses of zinc short term.
 Longer term use should be monitored by a health professional.
 This is because zinc competes with other minerals for absorption in the digestive tract.
 Long term or high dose supplementation can lead to side effects (digestive upset and/or flu like symptoms) if zinc levels get too high.
 It can also lead to side effects if levels of other minerals (especially copper) get too low.
 Copper is often given with zinc in a long term treatment plan to maintain a healthy balance between these two minerals.

-It’s also important to know that zinc supplementation can interfere with the absorption of certain antibiotics, so they should be taken at least 4 hours apart.
+It’s important to know that zinc supplementation can interfere with the absorption of certain antibiotics, so they should be taken at least 4 hours apart.
 Zinc can also cause blood sugar to drop, so people with diabetes should monitor their blood sugar closely when they start taking zinc.

 Regardless of where you choose to buy zinc supplements, the key points to remember about zinc supplementation for kids are: